paolodragone/pymzn/docs/source/quick_start.rst

 Quick Start
 ===========
-First, you need a MiniZinc model encoding the problem you want to solve.
+First, we need to define a constraint program via MiniZinc.
 Here is a simple 0-1 knapsack problem encoded with MiniZinc::

-    %% test.mzn %%
+    %% knapsack01.mzn %%
     int: n;                     % number of objects
     set of int: OBJ = 1..n;
     int: capacity;              % the capacity of the knapsack